Calif. governor faces pressure to choose a Latino to replace Harris in the Senate

 In his regular Monday news conference, Newsom said the timing of his choice would be coordinated closely with Harris, who has yet to set her own schedule for when she will resign her seat.

-“No timeline has been established and the process is just beginning to unfold,” Newsom told reporters.
+“No timeline has been established, and the process is just beginning to unfold,” Newsom told reporters.
 “We just got word that the race was called by everyone but the current occupant of the White House.”

 Newsom said he wants to ensure that the selection process is “inclusive,” meaning weeks of meetings with various interest groups.
 He said work has just begun to sort through the “cattle-call of considerations related to what profile” his preferred candidate will have.

-“I want to make sure that we are considerate of people’s points of view and we are in the middle of that as we speak,” said Newsom, who added that the selection process is, at this stage, less urgent to him than the state’s once-again rising coronavirusinfection rate.
+“I want to make sure that we are considerate of people’s points of view, and we are in the middle of that as we speak,” said Newsom, who added that the selection process is, at this stage, less urgent to him than the state’s once-again rising coronavirusinfection rate.

 California politics is a broad, sometimes bizarre amalgamation of competing geographic, ideological and racial interests, each rising and falling in importance depending on the moment at hand.

-The once-defining rivalry between northern and Southern California has in recent years faded and given way to a split between the liberal coast and the more conservative — and economically challenged — interior of the state.
+The once-defining rivalry between Northern and Southern California has in recent years faded and given way to a split between the liberal coast and the more conservative — and economically challenged — interior of the state.

 But Newsom, the former mayor of San Francisco, is among the handful of Bay Area Democrats, including former governor Jerry Brown, U.S. Sen. Dianne Feinstein, House Speaker Nancy Pelosi and Harris, who have dominated political power here in recent decades.
 A nod to the state’s south will be, if not the most important factor, a possibly influential one.